raspberrypilearning/blender-snowman/en/step_5.md

 ## Snowman's nose

-Usually the snowman's nose is made of a carrot so we'll use a cone for this.
+Usually a snowman's nose is made of a carrot — we'll use a cone for it.

-+ On the left hand panel, go to the Toolbox.
-From the **Create** tab select **Cone**.
++ G to the Toolbox and select **Cone** from the **Create** tab.

-+ The cone will probably be added inside the UV sphere so use the blue move handle to move it up.
++ The cone will probably be added inside the bottom again, so use the blue move handle to move it up.

 ![Drag cone](images/blender-drag-cone-1.png)

 ![Cone appears](images/blender-drag-cone-2.png)

-The cone might look too big for a nose so you need to resize it.
+The cone might look too big to be the nose, so you need to resize it.

 + Resize the cone either using the shortcut key <kbd>S</kbd> or the cube end handles, which might be a bit handier for this purpose.